venkytv/botmand/README.md

 # BotManD

 BotManD is a bot engine designed to simplify the process of creating Slack bots.

-BotManD bots are standalone executables that handle a single conversation, reading input on stdin and writing responses on stdout.
-(Think [inetd](https://en.wikipedia.org/wiki/Inetd) for Slack conversations.)
-BotManD manages the lifecycle of the bots, launching multiple instances on demand, one for each individual conversation.
-Conversations terminate when the bot exits.
+BotManD is to Slack conversations what a webserver is to CGI scripts.
+It allows you to write bots that are simple executables which read from stdin and write to stdout.
+BotManD manages the lifecycles of the bots--launching instances on demand (a separate instance for each conversation), and terminating conversations when the bot executables exit.

 The bots themselves can be very simple.
 You can write them in any language you want.
 This is the complete code for a working bot which keeps track of when was the